TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/HtmlparserTags/Index.rst

    Description
-         If the value of the attribute seems to be a relative URL (no scheme like "http" and no "/" as first char) then that value of this property will be prefixed the attribute.
+         If the value of the attribute seems to be a relative URL (no scheme like "http" and no "/" as first char) then the value of this property will be prefixed the attribute.

          **Example:**